Schroder scores 26, Paul 25 as Thunder beat T-Wolves 113-104

 Andrew Wiggins scored 22 for Minnesota, and Shabazz Napier had his first-career triple-double with 10 points, 13 assists and 10 rebounds.

-The Thunder withstood an early push from Towns, who scored 19 of Minnesota’s first 20 points.

-“We did a better job of crowding the floor on him and at least putting some people around him where he didn’t have so much room to operate,” Donovan said.

-Schroder came off the bench to score 10 in the period to steadily push the Thunder past the Wolves, who failed to find any early offense when Towns took a rest.
-The rest of the team went 1 for 13 from the floor in the first quarter.
+Towns scored 19 of Minnesota’s first 20 points, but the Wolves failed to find any early offense when he took a rest.
+The rest of the team went 1 for 13 from the floor in the first quarter, while Schroder came off the bench to score 10 in the period to steadily push the Thunder.

 TIP INS

-Thunder: Adams played 23 minutes in his return to the lineup after missing two games with a sprained left ankle.
-Adams was held scoreless, yet provided a big body to harass Towns. … The team said Noel underwent a successful procedure to repair a fractured left cheek, and that his status would be updated next week.
-Noel, who’s averaging 8.2 points and 5.2 rebounds, sustained the injury Friday night against Atlanta. … F Danilo Gallinari was also out with a sore left thumb injured Friday night.
+Thunder: Steven Adams played 23 minutes in his return to the lineup after missing two games with a sprained left ankle.
+Adams was held scoreless, yet provided a big body to harass Towns. .
+The team said C Nerlens Noel underwent a successful procedure to repair a fractured left cheek, and that his status would be updated next week.
+Noel, who’s averaging 8.2 points and 5.2 rebounds, sustained the injury Friday night against Atlanta. .
+F Danilo Gallinari was also out with a sore left thumb injured Friday night.

 UP NEXT